leangjia/blender_docs/manual/grease_pencil/modes/draw/tool_settings/brushes/draw_brush.rst

 Radius
    The amount of randomness to apply using the pressure of the input device.

+   Stroke Random (stroke icon)
+      Use randomness only at stroke level.

+   Use Pressure (pressure sensitivity icon)
+      Uses the stylus pressure to control how strong the effect is.
+      The gradient of the pressure can be customized using the :doc:`curve widget </interface/controls/templates/curve>`.

 Strength
    The amount of randomness to apply to the stroke strength value (alpha).

+   Stroke Random (stroke icon)
+      Use randomness only at stroke level.

+   Use Pressure (pressure sensitivity icon)
+      Uses the stylus pressure to control how strong the effect is.
+      The gradient of the pressure can be customized using the :doc:`curve widget </interface/controls/templates/curve>`.

 UV
    The amount of randomness to apply to the UV rotation.

+   Stroke Random (stroke icon)
+      Use randomness only at stroke level.

+   Use Pressure (pressure sensitivity icon)
+      Uses the stylus pressure to control how strong the effect is.
+      The gradient of the pressure can be customized using the :doc:`curve widget </interface/controls/templates/curve>`.

 Hue, Saturation, Value
    Randomizes the hue, saturation, and value of the stroke's base color.

+   Stroke Random (stroke icon)
+      Use randomness only at stroke level.

+   Use Pressure (pressure sensitivity icon)
+      Uses the stylus pressure to control how strong the effect is.
+      The gradient of the pressure can be customized using the :doc:`curve widget </interface/controls/templates/curve>`.

 Jitter
    The amount of jittering to add to the stroke.

+   Stroke Random (stroke icon)
+      Use randomness only at stroke level.

    Use Pressure (pressure sensitivity icon)
       Uses the stylus pressure to control how strong the effect is.